What is a Gite? Accommodation in France Explained.

 In France, a gîte is a holiday home that is available for rent in predominately rural areas and villages.
 The typical gîte is a converted outhouse or a separate wing of a larger house and you will find the owner close by.
 There are gîtes available to suit every budget and they are located everywhere in France.
 They offer a unique experience and the ability to immerse yourself a little deeper into French culture.

 Gîtes also have a rating system through an organisation called Gîtes de France.
 It is based on “épis” or “ears of wheat” with 5 being the most luxurious.
 There is no obligation for gîte owners to be part of this scheme so those that do not have it are no better or worse than those who do.
-Like the hotel rating system, this system used to be based entirely on amenity rather than quality, although this is changing meaning the rating is more indicative of quality than it used to be.
+Like the hotel rating system, this system used to be based entirely on amenities rather than quality, although this is changing meaning the rating is more indicative of quality than it used to be.

 The Gîtes de France website lists over 50,000 properties and allows filtering on a wide range of options to ensure you find the property that suits you.
 It also provides reviews from people who have stayed at particular properties.
 Gîtelink is another major site that lists many properties across the country.
 It is slightly different in that it links you to the website of the property you wish to look at.
 You will find some properties listed on both sites.
 There are numerous other sites as well for you to search and some of these will appear these days on sites like booking.com and airbnb.com.